 Nitroglycerin: instructions for use and reviews

-Latin name: Nitroglycerine
+Latin name: Nitroglycerin

 ATX code: C01DA02

-Active substance: nitroglycerin (nitroglycerin)
+Active substance: nitroglycerin

-Producer: NPF "Mikrokhim", LLC "Experimental plant GNTsLS" (Ukraine), LLC "Ozon", LLC "Lumi", LLC "Pharmamed", Medical and technological holding "MTX", "Samaramedprom", CJSC "Binnopharm", JSC "Biomed" them.
-I. I. Mechnikova, Medisorb (Russia)
+Manufacturer: NPF "Microkhim", LLC "Experimental plant GNTsLS" (Ukraine), LLC "Ozon", LLC "Lumi", LLC "Pharmamed", Medical-technological holding "MTX", "Samaramedprom", CJSC "Binnopharm", JSC "Biomed" named after.
+I. I. Mechnikova”, “Medisorb” (Russia)

 Release form and composition

-• Sublingual tablets: almost white or white, flat-cylindrical, with a rough surface (40 tablets in a polymer tube, tightly sealed with a polymer stopper, 1 tube in a cardboard box);
+• Sublingual tablets: almost white or white, flat-cylindrical, with a rough surface (40 tablets in a polymer tube tightly sealed with a polymer stopper, 1 tube in a cardboard box);

-• Sublingual dosed spray: colorless, transparent (in bottles or cylinders of 200 doses (10 ml), 1 bottle or cylinder in a cardboard box, complete with a dosing mechanical pump);
+• Sublingual dosed spray: colorless, transparent (in bottles or cylinders of 200 doses (10 ml), 1 bottle or cylinder in a cardboard box complete with a mechanical dosing pump);

 The composition of 1 sublingual tablet includes:

-• Active substance: nitroglycerin - 0.5 mg (in terms of 100% substance);
+• Active substance: nitroglycerin – 0.5 mg (based on 100% substance);

 • Auxiliary components: sugar (sucrose) - 7.9 mg, glucose (dextrose) - 9.3 mg, potato starch - 9.3 mg.